 Looking to improve your reading comprehension in preparation of taking the ACT?
 Your concerns have been answered.
-Here we will help you work on the ACT Reading Section and how to improve your score.
+Here we will cover how to improve your ACT reading score.

-If you need to work on your ACT Reading score, then this guide will help you.
+If you need to work on your reading score, then this guide will help you.
 Here, you will learn methods and techniques on how to reach your target score before sitting in for the real ACT.
-With proper tips, information on score scale measuring, and addressing the main challenges for reaching your ideal ACT Reading score, you will be able to score an impressive number.
+With these ACT reading tips, you’ll be able to score an impressive number.

 The ACT Reading Test consists of 40 questions and you have 35 minutes to complete it.
 It has four sections, each one containing either one long prose passage or two shorter ones.